sjentsch/lsjDocs/lsj/Ch16_Bayes_1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To solve the reasoning problem you need a theory about my behaviour.
-When does Dan carry an umbrella?
+When does Dani carry an umbrella?
 You might guess that I’m not a complete
 idiot,\ [#]_ and I try to carry umbrellas only on rainy days.
 On the
 other hand, you also know that I have young kids, and you wouldn’t be
 all that surprised to know that I’m pretty forgetful about this sort of